 - Evidence of a pattern of domestic or family violence by a parent.

-- Evidence that the child has been cared for by a de factor custodian.
+- Evidence that the child has been cared for by a de facto custodian.

 While a court isn’t strictly limited to the above 8 factors, a parent’s public persona could certainly affect a child’s adjustment to their home, school, and community, a child’s mental and physical wellbeing, and, in cases like Alex Jones where the public persona is that of a violent one, reflect a pattern of domestic or family violence.
 It’s important to remember a court must consider all relevant factors that have the potential to affect a child’s best interest.